Home Music Recording Studio - HOME

 The combination of a 25mm (1") Horn and a 250mm (10") Mid-Bass Speaker produce a reasonably balanced and clean output.
 When the system is driven to clipping, the distortion is coming from the amplifiers, not the speakers.

-Replacement B10-SP1000A Mid-Bass SpeakerAs it happens, in May 2023 you can buy a replacement Vonyx D1000A 10" mid-bass speaker (was B10-SP1000A), for around AUD $70 (includes shipping).
+Replacement B10-SP1000A Mid-Bass SpeakerIn May of 2023 you could still purchase a replacement Vonyx D1000A 10" mid-bass speaker (was B10-SP1000A), for around AUD $70 (included shipping).

 When first available, they were only AUD $30 each, which suggested they were probably coming out of China for under $10 per unit.
+No longer available by late 2024.

 Voice coil: 38 mm (1.5")